kth333/dai-di/README.md

 - **GUI Interface**: Play Dai Di through an intuitive graphical user interface.
 - **Single Player**: Play against bots with adjustable difficulty levels.
 - **Local Multiplayer**: Play with up to 4 players on the same device.
-Bots will join the game if there are less than 4 players
+Bots will join the game if there are less than 4 players.
 - **Difficulty Selection**: Choose between easy or hard mode when playing with bots.
 - **Scoring System**: Keep track of scores for each player across five rounds.
 Winner is decided after all five rounds are completed.
 - **Instructions/Rules**: Instructions are available to read before and during a game.
-- **Hand Sorting**: Sort your hand by rank or suit to find  combinations to play
+- **Hand Sorting**: Sort your hand by rank or suit to find  combinations to play.
 - **Music**: Includes background music that can be muted anytime.

 ## Getting Started